Two Nurses Share Their Top Tips for Diapers

 What should I look for in a diaper?

 Checking out brands and features is key.
 Make sure you pick a diaper that has good absorbency.
 It should be soft and breathable.
 Many diapers have a line down the front that turns color when it gets wet, to help you know when to change the diaper.
 Consider your baby’s skin sensitivity when looking at the brands that are available.
 Every kid has different skin and will tolerate diapers differently.
 For example, babies with sensitive skin may need something organic, super soft and extra breathable.
-And finally consider the price.
-What can you get in bulk that is affordable as you go through a lot of diapers in a day?
-Newborns use anywhere from 8-12 diapers per day(!) so picking a diaper brand that falls within your budget is key.

 How to know when you need to change sizes?

 Oftentimes, you notice accidents suddenly around the time you have to size up.
 For example, you find a baby with a wet onesie, and pee has leaked through or up the belly or back, or you’re getting some poop explosions up the back.
 Sudden accidents like this are usually a good indicator the diaper size needs to go up.
 Or, is the diaper just feeling a little snug?
 Having a hard time getting those diaper straps to cross over and stick?
 Feeling a little tight on those chubby baby thighs?
 Give them more breathing room by going up a size.
 It’s totally normal for babies to be outside the weight range recommended on a diaper package - go with what works for you and your little one.